impeterwayne/llm-god/readme.md

 Please check out the Issues tab for existing issues to tackle, and feel free to suggest new issues as well!
 Make a pull request to this repo once a feature or bug fix is done.

-## Updates

-5/17: Migrated to using TypeScript across the app.
-6/15: Added support for LMArena and also for adding custom prompts that can be saved.